rancher/docs/content/rancher/v2.x/en/monitoring-alerting/_index.md

 1. Scroll to the bottom of the Helm chart README and click **Install.**

 **Result:** The monitoring app is deployed in the `cattle-monitoring-system` namespace.

+### Default Alerts, Targets and Grafana Dashboards

+When `rancher-monitoring` is installed, some alerts, targets, and Grafana dashboards will be set up by default.

+To see the default alerts, go to the [Alertmanager UI](#alertmanager-ui) and click **Expand all groups.**

+To see what services you are monitoring, you will need to see your targets.
+To view the default targets, refer to [Viewing the Prometheus Targets.](#viewing-the-prometheus-targets)

+To see the default dashboards, go to the [Grafana UI.](#grafana-ui) In the left navigation bar, click the icon with four boxes and click **Manage.**

 ### Next Steps